-Outdoor things to do in Jefferson, TX, for outdoor enthusiasts.
+Outdoor things to do in Jefferson, TX, for the outdoor enthusiast.

 People visit the town to enjoy fishing at Caddo Lake, visit the bayou, and tour the town’s history.
-Or perhaps some folks come in hopes of finding Big Foot!
+Or perhaps some folks hoping to find Big Foot among the cypress trees!

 B&Bs are still around, and I saw plenty, but not necessarily someone’s home, but rather a house turned into a bed and breakfast with no one living there full time.
 But of course, if you don’t like staying in a home like this, plenty of cabin rentals and RV Parks are nearby.
 Great for the fishermen, I suppose.

 But if you like shopping in small towns and the outdoor life, I think you’ll find Jefferson exciting.
 I like it all, and this town has that.

 I spent two nights and three days in Jefferson and wanted to find fun things to do outside.
 Though it rained the entire time I was there, I did manage to go on two outdoor adventures I went there to do.
 But first, let me tell you where I stayed.
 I loved it, and the breakfast alone is worth booking your stay here!

 After searching high and low for a quaint B&B, I chose to stay at the White Oak Manor Bed and Breakfast.
 I was glad and pleased.
 The breakfast on both mornings was top-notch.
 I met a couple staying at the same place, and the owner played his guitar for us on the porch.
 It was really nice.

 The above photo is my first breakfast.
 It’s a German pancake topped with blueberries drizzled in butter and syrup.
 I’ve never had a pancake made this way—it was delish!
 At the time of my visit, I was doing intermittent fasting and skipping breakfast, but I wasn’t about to skip this one!
 The next morning’s breakfast was a stuffed croissant with bacon, cheese, and egg.
 And I didn’t skip that one either – priorities!